Customisable Dashboard for Threat Visibility

 My role:

-Interviewed users to map out what mattered most when landing on the dashboard — from risk scores to asset discovery, incidents, and compliance
+I interviewed users to map out what mattered most when landing on the dashboard — from risk scores to asset discovery, incidents, and compliance.
+The most important finding was that static summaries either showed too much (causing stress/confusion) or too little (leading to tool distrust).

 The solution: